jasper-zanjani/notes/includes/Health/Health-glossary.md

 **Cholinergic**{: #cholinergic }
+:

-Relating to or denoting nerve cells in which acetylcholine acts as a neurotransmitter
+    relating to or denoting nerve cells in which acetylcholine acts as a neurotransmitter

 **Crossover trial**{: #crossover-trial }
+:
     A trial where subjects are randomly assigned to study arms where each arm consists of two consecutive bouts of treatment separated by a washout period.
     A concern with crossover trials is that there is a chance that subsequent rounds of treatment may be influenced by earlier ones.

 #### Citrullus lanatus